unit-kin/simple_shell/README.md

-# 0x16.
-C - Simple Shell
- **By Spencer Cheng, featuring Julien Barbier** Project to be done in teams of 2 people (your team: Godswill Kalu, Vatalis Ibeh)
+**^ “The Gates of Shell”, by Spencer Cheng, featuring Julien Barbier** Project to be done in teams of 2 people (your team: Alvin Kang'ara, Aron Mang'ati)

 # Learning Objectives
 At the end of this project, you are expected to be able to explain to anyone, without the help of Google: